learning-zone/python-basics/README.md

 `module = PyImport_ImportModule("");`

-If the module hasn't been imported yet (i.e. it is not yet present in sys.modules), this initializes the module; otherwise it simply returns the value of ``sys.modules[""]``.
-Note that it doesn't enter the module into any namespace -- it only ensures it has been initialized and is stored in sys.modules.
-You can then access the module's attributes (i.e. any name defined in the module) as follows: attr = PyObject_GetAttrString(module, ""); Calling PyObject_SetAttrString() to assign to variables in the module also works.
+If the module hasn\'t been imported yet (i.e. it is not yet present in sys.modules), this initializes the module; otherwise it simply returns the value of ``sys.modules[""]``.
+Note that it doesn\'t enter the module into any namespace -- it only ensures it has been initialized and is stored in sys.modules.
+You can then access the module\'s attributes (i.e. any name defined in the module) as follows: attr = PyObject_GetAttrString(module, ""); Calling PyObject_SetAttrString() to assign to variables in the module also works.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>